-COCO VIVO Artful Living in Charleson, SC, will present A Visual Journey, featuring works by Andre Lucero and Richard Oversmith, on view from Mar.
-6 - 31, 2015 A reception will be held on Mar.
+COCO VIVO Artful Living in Charleston, SC, will present A Visual Journey, featuring works by Andre Lucero and Richard Oversmith, on view from Mar.
+6 - 31, 2015.
+A reception will be held on Mar.
 6, from

-Andre Lucero states, "To me, the atributes of beautiful artwork is dependent on the sensitivity of the artist, not technical aspects per se.
-As artists, our jobs are to be sensitive to what we see, feel, taste, touch, hear and to have a sensitivity to our matericontinued above on next column to the right | als.
+Andre Lucero states, "To me, the attributes of beautiful artwork is dependent on the sensitivity of the artist, not technical aspects per se.
+As artists, our jobs are to be sensitive to what we see, feel, taste, touch, hear and to have a sensitivity to our materials.
 The quality of that sensitivity directly